Design Dos and Don’ts for SEO: Crafting a User-Friendly and Search-Optimized Website

 Large images can slow down your site and frustrate users.
 Search engines like Google consider page load speed when determining a page’s rank, so faster-loading pages can boost your SEO.

-Pro Tip: Always include key information in text as well.
-This ensures everyone gets the important details and helps search engines understand and rank your content.
-Use HTML for tables and critical data to keep things clear and accessible.
+Pro Tip: Always include key information in regular text.
+This makes sure everyone can access the details they need and helps search engines understand and rank your content.
+If you’re sharing tables or important data, use HTML instead of images to keep it clear and accessible.